All you need to know about IEM and a whole lot more…

 They make communication between the band and the engineer/stage manager a lot easier.
 They’re also an incredibly useful tool to improve the tightness of live performances.

 By allowing bands to play with a click track, and pan instruments so the musicians can hear themselves more clearly, they make a drastic improvement to the live mix.
-Below are seven top advantages to using IEMs…
+Below are the seven top advantages of using IEMs…

 Perhaps one of the biggest advantages of using in-ear monitors is that it gives you the ability to listen to your mix in stereo.
 This gives a much more natural sounding stage and it also means your mix doesn’t need to be as loud.

 Another benefit is the lower stage volume.
-Without wedges onstage the front of house mix becomes a lot clearer without the stage noise spilling into the audience area and back into mics on stage.
+Without wedges onstage the front-of-house mix becomes a lot clearer without the stage noise spilling into the audience area and back into the mics on stage.
 It also clears up a stage, leaving more space for musicians to play and fewer things for them to trip over!

 With a wireless in-ear pack you can move anywhere you want to and still keep the same sound.
 Stationary wedges produce a ‘sweet spot’ on stage; a place where everything sounds pretty good so moving around can drastically alter the sound.